-- Fabric — the amount will depend on the size of your basket
+- Fabric (amount depends on the size of your basket)

 - 1/4-inch wide elastic, cut to the distance around the top of the basket

-Measure the distance around the top and the bottom of the sides.
-Using the larger measurement, multiply by 1.5 for measurement A.
+Measure the distance around the top and the bottom of the basket sides.
+Using the larger measurement, multiply by 1.5 to get Measurement A.

-Measure the height of the sides from the base and over the top edge to the spot where you want the liner to end.
-Be sure to allow enough for the liner to go over the top edge.
-Add 1 1/2 inches for a seam allowance and the elastic casing.
+Next, measure the height of the sides from the base and over the top edge to the spot where you want the liner to end.
+Be sure at least to allow enough for the liner to go over the edge.
+Add 1 1/2 inches for a seam allowance and elastic casing.
+The result is Measurement B.